 Q: How does biological evolution even work!?

-Each “moving blob” above represents a biological entity, an individual.
-Its genes are the three letters R, G and B (for red, green and blue).
+In this online tool, the “genes” of each individual are simply the three letters R, G and B (for red, green and blue).
 These are the genes that completely make up its traits, so they define what it looks like.
-Here they are combined to form a typical onscreen color.
+The tool combines them to form a typical onscreen color.